John E. Browning papers, 1930-1999

 Abstract:

-John E. Browning was a commercial artist and designer who worked in outdoor advertising in New Jersey.
-The John E. Browning Papers span the years 1930-1999 and include billboard designs, photographs and negatives, correspondence, an autobiographical sketch, and printed materials relating to commercial art and typography.
+John E. Browning (1915-2000) was a commercial artist, designer, and naval architect who worked in the outdoor advertising and maritime industries in New Jersey.
+This collection spans the years 1930-1999 and includes billboard designs, photographs and digitized negatives, sketches, correspondence, and printed materials relating to commercial art and typography.
 Acquired as part of the John W. Hartman Center for Sales, Advertising & Marketing History.

 Extent: